Russian Mennonites: Famine

 Mennonites of Molotschna sent a commission to North America in the summer of 1920 to alert American Mennonites of the dire conditions of war-torn Ukraine.
-Their plight succeeded in uniting various branches of Mennonites to form Mennonite Central Committee in an effort to coordinate aid.
+Their plight succeeded in uniting various branches of Mennonites to form the Mennonite Central Committee in an effort to coordinate aid.

 The new organization planned to provide aid to Ukraine via existing Mennonite relief work in Istanbul.
 The Istanbul group, mainly Goshen College graduates, produced three volunteers, who at great risk entered Ukraine during the ongoing Russian Civil War.
 They arrived in the Mennonite village of Halbstadt in the Molotschna settlement just as General Wrangel of the White Army was retreating.
 Two of the volunteers withdrew with the Wrangel army, while Clayton Kratz, who remained in Halbstadt as it was overrun by the Red Army, was never heard from again.

 A year passed before official permission was received from the Soviet government to do relief work among the villages of Ukraine (see Russian famine of 1921).
 Kitchens provided 25,000 people a day with rations over a period of three years beginning in 1922, with a peak of 40,000 servings during August of that year.
 Fifty Fordson tractor and plow combinations were sent to Mennonite villages to replace horses that had been stolen and confiscated during the war.
 The cost of this relief effort was $1.2 million.

 Second wave of emigration

 As conditions improved, Mennonites turned their attention from survival to emigration.
 Though the New Economic Policy appeared to be less radical than previous Soviet reforms, thousands of Mennonites saw no future under the communists.
-After years of negotiation with foreign governments and Moscow, arrangements were made for emigration to Canada, Paraguay and Argentina.
+After years of negotiation with foreign governments and Moscow, arrangements were made for immigration to Canada, Paraguay and Argentina.
 Because Canada had not recognized the Soviet government, Moscow would not deal with them directly.
 Emigrants bound for Canada were processed through Riga.
 Those who could not pass the medical exam—usually because of trachoma—were allowed to stay in Germany and Southampton in England until they were healthy.
 By 1930, 21,000 Mennonites had arrived in Canada, most on credit provided by the Canadian Pacific Railway.
+Another group went to Paraguay where they founded the Fernheim and Friesland Colonies.

 A group of Mennonites from western Siberia who subsequently settled along the Amur in unrealized hopes of better living conditions, escaped over the frozen river to Harbin, China.
 A few hundred were allowed entry into California and Washington.
 The majority remained as refugees until the Nansen International Office for Refugees of the League of Nations intervened and arranged resettlement in Paraguay and Brazil in 1932.

 Those that remained in their home villages were subject to exile to Siberia and other remote regions east of the Urals.
 From 1929 to 1940, one in eight men were removed, usually under the pretext of political accusations, to labor camps from which few ever returned or were heard from again.